Itinerant Teacher for the Visually Impaired

 -Promote the student's development of good work habits, good health habits, acceptable behavior and appropriate levels of independence.

--Provide appropriate structure and provide a positive learning experience in the teaching situation, in the community and in other activities which take place under the supervision of the teacher.
+-Provide appropriate structure and discipline to maintain order and provide a positive learning experience in the teaching situation, in the community and in other activities which take place under the supervision of the teacher.